6 things to consider when choosing interior paint

-Picking a paint for your home renovation is more than just finding a colour you like.
-Take a look at this quick guide to paint characteristics to help you.
+Picking a paint for your home renovation is more than just finding a colour you like

 Choosing paint for a home renovation project isn’t just a case of finding a colour you like.
 These key characteristics should be considered before you buy.